On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Gamma-ray emission

 For this source, there are several triggers, initially named as GRB 250702B, GRB 250702D and GRB 250702E, reported by Fermi/GBM \citep{GBM_GCN_250702B}, SVOM/GRM \citep{GRM_GCN}, etc. We point out that the monitoring coverage to the source by individual instrument is usually incomplete due to the Earth blocking or instrument turn-off flying over the SAA region in orbit.
 Konus-Wind may have a complete time coverage, but its reported light curve appears to be limited to about 5 hours \citep{KW_GCN}.
 Whether there is other burst component outside these reported time windows, possibly separated by hours or even days, is unclear.

 In attempt to provide a better view of this source with emphasis on both the wide time coverage and the high detection sensitivity, we performed a comprehensive targeted coherent search from about -10 days to +20 days relative to GRB 250702B, using the ETJASMIN pipeline \citep{cai_energetic_2025,Cai_search_HXMT} with \textit{Insight}-HXMT/HE, GECAM-B and \textit{Fermi}/GBM data.
 At each time interval, only those instruments that are visible to the source (not blocked by the Earth) and have available data are used for the burst search (see Fig\,\ref{fig:cover}).

-The search time scale is from 0.1\,s to 4\,s, thus, we note that our search focus on the fast variation emission; we may not be able to find the potential slow-varying emission component.
-More details about the search are depicted in Appendix \ref{sec:append_multi_instru}.
+In the search, background is derived from a recursively fitting with 4th-order polynomial on 1\,s binned light curve based on goodness-of-fit.
+This method makes background estimation more robust, preventing potential false triggers caused by the in-and-out-of-SAA background variation or cosmic X-ray source occultation.
+The significance calculation method proposed in \cite{blackburn_high-energy_2015} is adopted in this search.
+The search time scale is from 0.1\,s to 4\,s.
+We note that our search focus on the fast variation emission.
+However, slow-varying emission components accompanying the fast component could be also identified in the light curve of the burst if they indeed exist and are bright enough.